 We can help.

 We can assist parents and siblings in planning for what will happen to their disabled family members when the parent or care-giver sibling dies.
 This is often done with a Special Needs Trust, which preserves eligibility for Medicaid, SSI and other needs-based benefits, while allowing the individual to use trust access for those things that Medicaid will not pay for.
-Examples include computers, vacations, vehicles, and other niceties that Medicaid cannot pay for.
+Examples include computers, vacations, vehicles, and other niceties that Medicaid does not cover.